 Just a few months after his famous flight, Lindbergh wrote We, published by G. P. Putnam's Sons.
 Putnam had hired a ghostwriter, but Lindbergh was so unhappy with the draft that he dismissed the work and spent just three weeks writing his own story.
 It became an instant hit.

 The only time Lindbergh ever kept a formal journal was the period between 1938 and 1945.
 In an edited form, this was published as The Wartime Journals of Charles A. Lindbergh (1970).

 In 1948, he published Of Flight and Life, a reflective memoir and a consideration of the prospect of an “Atomic Age War” and the potential collapse of western civilization and spiritual values.

 In 1953, Lindbergh published The Spirit of St. Louis, which was awarded the Pulitzer Prize for autobiography in 1954.
 Spending more than a 14 years working on the manuscript, Lindbergh again recounted the tale of his famous flight, incorporating flashbacks to his youth and early career in aviation.

-For three decades he recorded snippets of conversations, lists of names, dates and places important to the family, leaving almost no stone unturned – except for the kidnapping of his first child, Charles, Jr. which he omitted completely.
+For three decades he recorded snippets of conversations, lists of names, dates, and places important to the family, leaving almost no stone unturned — including the kidnapping of his first child, Charles, Jr.